 - The best time to steep coffee beans in water for cold brew is 12 to 24 hours.

-- Don’t drink cold concentrate directly; it could be dangerous, like a pure white or red wine.
-Like you drink alcohol mixed with water or soda, use a coffee concentrate by mixing it with water, milk, or cream.
+- Don’t drink cold concentrate directly; it could be dangerous, like pure white or red wine.
+If you drink alcohol mixed with water or soda, use a coffee concentrate by mixing it with water, milk, or cream.
 It is highly caffeinated in pure form.